IEEE-AlAzhar/Mobile-app/COMPETITION.md

 **All API Docs needed will be given as soon as you are accepted as a contributer in the project**

 # Users item screen at the navigation drawer.
-Currently, there's four items in the navigation drawer Profile Page, Night Mode, Setting Page and Sign out.
+Currently, there are four items in the navigation drawer:  **Profile Page, Night Mode, Setting Page and Sign out.**
 The task here is to provide another item in the navigation drawer to open a page which all users of the app will be listed there.
-But there is a thing here, this screen should be widget will only be visible if the user of type "admin" and thus he will be allowed to view all users in the team and see their profile pages, if the user is a "committee head" he will be able to list all the the committee members only, and if the user is neither any one of these this item will be completely invisible to him/her.
+But there is a thing here, this screen should be a widget that will only be visible if the user is of type "admin" and thus he/she will be allowed to view all users in the team and see their profile pages, if the user is a "committee head" he/she will be able to list all the the committee members only, and if the user is neither any one of these this item will be completely invisible to him/her.